-Communication Disorders can also be called impairments or delays.
+Communication or Motor Disorders can also be called impairments or delays.

 These problems can occur by themselves or along with other developmental problems or diagnosis.
 Sugar Plum Speech treats a variety of issues and impairments, some of these include: